everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 <img src="../assets/deep_dive/matrix_GT.svg" width="700">

-The input to the evaluation pipeline consists of the matrix pairs dataset, with the following additional information:
+The input to the evaluation pipeline consists of the matrix pairs dataset with the following information:
 - Flags for pairs in the standard ground truth positive and negative test sets
 - Separate flags  for test set pairs corresponding to results of recent clinical trials
 - Treat scores for each pair

 In addition, we remove from the matrix any known positive or known negative pair that were used by the model during training.

+> __Key philosophy.__ In order to compute ranking metrics, we must synthesise negative pairs since only a small portion of negative pairs are known.
+To do this, we exploit the fact that the vast majority of drug disease pairs are negatives.
+However, synthesising negative pairs by random sampling can lead to unexpected and undesirable effects on the data distribution, as well as introducing noise.
+For example, the distribution for geodesic distance may be altered (see Yang et. al. ).
+Therefore, our ranking metrics are computed using pairs dataset that are as close as possible to what the model will see while performing it's downstream task.

 ### Full matrix ranking metrics

 These metrics focus on how well the model ranks the set of pairs comprising the matrix.

-The matrix *rank* of a drug-disease pair $(d,i)$, denoted by $\text{rank}(d,i),$ refers to it's position among all matrix pairs when they sorted by treat score in descending order.
+The matrix *rank* of a drug-disease pair $(d,i)$, denoted by $\text{rank}(d,i)$, refers to it's position among non-positive matrix pairs when sorted by treat score (descending order).
+We omit any training pairs and known positives from the ranking, so that $(d,i)$ is only ranked against pairs with unknown or known negative relationship.

-The matrix *quantile rank* of a pair is defined as the rank of the pair divided by the total number of pairs in the matrix.
+The matrix *quantile rank* of a pair is defined as the rank of the pair divided by the total number of non-positive pairs in the matrix.
+Mathematically,
+$$QR(d,i) = \frac{\text{rank}(d,i)}{N}$$
+where $N$ is the number of known or known negative pairs in the matrix.
 This normalized measure ranges from 0 to 1, with lower values indicating higher priority in the ranking.

 #### Recall@n